 Schneider tractor-trailer accidents typically result in disputes over the settlement value of the injuries, not over who is liable for those injuries.
 This should mean that the defendant is of no consequence to the outcome of the case, but in reality, the defendant does make a difference.
 When suing a sympathetic individual who just happened to cause a single accident, like a Sunday school teacher or a young person who just got her license, this has an impact on jury awards.
-Though a jury should focus on finding a money award that would accommodate the victim with everything he or she needs to become whole again, sympathy toward the defendant can result in lesser jury awards.
-But few people feel sympathetic toward big companies like Schneider, even if they respect the company or appreciate its services.
-As such, the trial value of a personal injury claim can be higher against a company like Schneider, and this higher trial value leads to a higher settlement value.
+Although a jury should focus on finding a money award that would accommodate the victim with everything he or she needs to become whole again, sympathy toward the defendant can result in lesser jury awards.
+But few people feel sympathetic toward big companies even if they respect the company or appreciate its services.
+As such, the trial value of a personal injury claim can be higher against a trucking company.
+This higher trial value in the courtroom leads to a higher settlement value.

 There are a number of tools on our website that can be used to help victims determine the potential range of settlement value for their claim.
 We find it helpful to look at the settlement value for the same type of accident, or even more predictive, the same type of injury.
 Our website provides statistics for the average trial or settlement value for many of these different factors.
 Listed below, you can also find examples of verdicts and settlements that have involved Schneider in the past.
 Although these examples are more limited in their usefulness, they can give you a better understanding of how settlement value can vary depending on the jurisdiction, the severity of injuries, or the economic loss caused by those injuries or death.